 Teachers' assessments are carried out continuously and enable accurate planning to develop learning further.
 Information gained through observations of children at play (often recorded on post-it notes), photographs and comments are put into an individual learning journey.
-Parents are invited to come in to school - Open Classrooms' and add to the learning journey (these are sent home for Christmas and Easter holidays.
 Send 'WOW' vouchers into school, they tell us what your child has achieved at home.